Programs for High School Students

-- Teacher Recommendation Form: Please submit at least one recommendation, completed by a teacher who knows your work, in a sealed envelope with the teacher's signature across the back seal.
+- Teacher Recommendation Form (PDF): Please submit at least one recommendation, completed by a teacher who knows your work.
+If possible, the teacher should know your work in the field to which you are applying.

 - Work Samples: one or two samples of your work, such as any relevant web links that offer further information about your ability and recent work, including Facebook pages, Twitter feeds, or online school newspaper.

 Admission to Emerson College's Journalism Institute is on a rolling basis.
 Space is limited, so please apply early.

 Students who are accepted will receive an acceptance letter along with instructions for confirming their place in the program.

 The International Student Application Deadline is May 25, 2015.
 Visit international student information to learn about additional required application materials and find out more about applying to pre-college programs and institutes.

 Schedule is subject to change.

 Saturday (July 11 and July 18), 9:00 am–noon